 You just have to be passionate.
 At BarCamp, you won’t find a predetermined speaker list or a line of suits passing out business cards.
 What you will find is some shaggy dude in a t-shirt talking about moonshine, a web developer talking about the best practices in SEO, or a world traveler sharing their experiences.
 BarCamp is a chance to network, learn something new, and communicate what you’re most passionate about.
-Come one, come all.Register
+Come one, come all.Visit the Schedule

 Marketing Your iOS App, Bird Watching for fun and profit, Competitive Intelligence on a Shoestring, How to get Venture Capital, Fostering a Co-working Environment

 CSS3 and the Future of Design, How to Wrangle WordPress, HTML5 and the Modern Browser, iPhone, Me, and My Drone, Hardware is the New Geocities

 Creative Problem Solving, How to Make the Perfect Paper Snowflake, Design for Mobile Devices, Plumbing Metaphors can Improve Your Interfaces, Photography Lighting Basics

 Squirrel Trapping and More, How to Chop Wood like a Pro, Teenage Globetrotting, Making the Best Cup of Coffee, Down a Rabbit Hole of Cool Science

 Show up, relax, mingle with other BarCampers and have a drink on our opening party sponsor Lyconic!